Flux-Cored Welding: The Basics for Mild Steel | MillerWelds

 For material over 1/4 inch, it’s usually a good idea to bevel the edges of the base materials to ensure complete fusion of the two parts.
 This is especially true for butt joints.

 • Check your cables.
-Before striking an arc, check your welding equipment to make sure all of the cable connections are tight and free of fraying or other damage.
+Check your welding equipment to make sure all of the cable connections are tight and free of fraying or other damage.

 • Use the correct drive rolls.
 Because flux-cored wire is softer than solid wire, knurled drive rolls provide a good “bite” on the wire without compressing and deforming it — which could happen if using standard drive rolls.